 Beverly-Center Elementary School

-Beverly-Center Elementary in the Fort Frye Local School District is the focus for our intervention partnership, under the direction of Dr. Bill Bauer.
+Beverly-Center Elementary in the Fort Frye Local School District is the focus of our intervention partnership, under the direction of Dr. Bill Bauer.
 Three days per week, intervention specialist candidates meet at the school for class with Dr. Bauer, followed by participation in assigned classrooms.
 This enables candidates to experience methods and materials discussed in class as they work individually and in small groups with students who need intervention.
 Additionally, candidates enrolled in Dr. Bauer’s diverse learners class are assigned to the school for a field experience throughout the semester.
 Teachers in the building have had multiple opportunities for informal and formal professional growth experiences as a result of the partnership.

 Jackson Middle School